redcode/Z80/documentation/integration.rst

    Specifies the only external header to ``#include``, replacing all others.

-   Predefine this macro to provide a header file that defines the external types and macros used by the emulator, thus preventing your project from depending on `Zeta <https://zeta.st>`__:
+   Predefine this macro to provide a header file that defines the external types and macros used by the emulator, thus preventing your project from depending on `Zeta <https://zxe.io/software/Zeta>`__:

    * Macros: ``Z_ALWAYS_INLINE``, ``Z_API_EXPORT``, ``Z_API_IMPORT``, ``Z_CAST``, ``Z_EMPTY``, ``Z_EXTERN_C_BEGIN``, ``Z_EXTERN_C_END``, ``Z_MEMBER_OFFSET``, ``Z_NULL``, ``Z_UINT8_ROTATE_LEFT``, ``Z_UINT8_ROTATE_RIGHT``, ``Z_UINT16``, ``Z_UINT16_BIG_ENDIAN``, ``Z_UINT32``, ``Z_UINT32_BIG_ENDIAN``, ``Z_UNUSED``, ``Z_USIZE`` and ``Z_USIZE_MAXIMUM``.

    * Types: ``zbool``, ``zchar``, ``zsint``, ``zsint8``, ``zuint``, ``zuint8``, ``zuint16``, ``zuint32``, ``zusize``, ``ZInt16`` and ``ZInt32``.

-   You can use this macro when compiling :file:`Z80.c` as a part of your project or (if your types do not break the binary compatibility) when including ``<Z80.h>`` and linking against a pre-built Z80 library.
+   You can use this macro when compiling :file:`Z80.c` within your project or (if your types do not break the binary compatibility) when including ``<Z80.h>`` and linking against a pre-built Z80 library.

 .. c:macro:: Z80_STATIC

-   Restricts the visibility of public symbols.
+   Indicates that the emulator is a static library.

-   This macro is required if you are building :file:`Z80.c` as a static library, compiling it directly as a part of your project, or linking your program against the static version of the Z80 library.
-In either of these cases, make sure this macro is defined before including ``"Z80.h"`` or ``<Z80.h>``.
+   This macro must be predefined when building :file:`Z80.c` as a static library.
+Additionally, if you compile :file:`Z80.c` directly within your project or link your program against the static version of the Z80 library, ensure that this macro is defined before including ``"Z80.h"`` or ``<Z80.h>``.

 .. c:macro:: Z80_WITH_LOCAL_HEADER

    Tells :file:`Z80.c` to ``#include "Z80.h"`` instead of ``<Z80.h>``.

-The :ref:`optional features <Introduction:Optional features>` of the emulator mentioned in the ":doc:`installation-from-sources`" section are disabled by default.
-If you compile :file:`Z80.c` as a part of your project, enable those features you need by predefining their respective activation macros.
+The :ref:`optional features <introduction:Optional features>` of the emulator mentioned in the ":ref:`Configure <installation-from-sources:Configure>`" section of ":doc:`installation-from-sources`" are disabled by default.
+If you compile :file:`Z80.c` within your project, enable those features you need by predefining their respective activation macros.
 They have the same name as their :ref:`CMake equivalents <cmake_package_source_code_options>`:

 .. c:macro:: Z80_WITH_EXECUTE